Approximating Choice Data by Discrete Choice Models: Main Result

 \eit \end{theorem}

+We provide the proof in the appendix.
+To interpret the main theorem, consider a typical practice where the shock distribution $\mu$ over $\ep$ is fixed a priori by a researcher; then he or she estimates the distribution $m$ over coefficients $\beta$ as well as the fixed effects $\eta$ after seeing a dataset $\rho$ generated from a random utility model.

+Statement (i) shows that if the set $\{x_j \in \Re^K| j\in J\}$ is affinely independent, then the researcher should be able to approximate the given dataset $\rho$ arbitrarily well across choice sets $D \in \D$ by choosing an appropriate distribution $m$ over coefficients $\beta$.
+This direction builds upon the classical result of \cite{mcfadden2000mixed} about mixed-logit.
+Note that the result allows a general class of utility-shock distributions, not confined to the type-I extreme-value distribution or a particular choice of mixing distributions.

-Notice that the condition (i.e., the affine-independence of $\{p_d(x)| x\in X\}$) does {\it not} depend on the distribution $\mu \in \M$.
-This implies that if the affine-independence condition holds, then the approximation is possible with {\it any} distribution $\mu \in \M$.
-For example, any random utility model can be approximated by a finite mixture of logit models, probit models, or nested logit models of degree $d$ without using fixed effects.
-If the affine-independence condition fails, then there exists a random utility model that cannot be approximated by any degree-$d$ random-coefficient utility-shock model, no matter which fixed effects $\eta$ and no matter {\it which distribution $\mu$} we use.
-(For example, the approximation is impossible using any degree-$d$ mixed logit model or any degree-$d$ random-coefficient probit-model.)
-In Proposition \ref{prop:unrep} in Section \ref{sec:measuring}, we will give examples of the random utility models that cannot be approximated.
+Statement (ii) shows that if the affine-independence condition fails, then there exists a random utility model that cannot be approximated arbitrarily well by any sequence of random-coefficient ARUMs, no matter how the researcher changes the distribution $m$ over coefficients $\beta$ as well as the fixed effects $\eta$, given any arbitrarily chosen standard probability measure $\mu$ over $\ep$.
+This direction is novel and has not been studied in \cite{mcfadden2000mixed}.
+Again, this result holds for the broad class of random-coefficient models.
+For example, the approximation is impossible using any mixed-logit model or any random-coefficient probit model.
+In Propositions \ref{prop:unrep} and \ref{prop:unrep2} in Section \ref{sec:ident}, we give examples of the random utility models that cannot be approximated arbitrarily well.